sboily/kamailio-wazo/README.md

 Provisioning your phone
 -----------------------

-If you want to use XiVO provd, don't forget to add a new template line in the Configuration/Provisioning/Template Line with the IP of your kamailio installation.
+If you want to use Wazo provd, don't forget to add a new template line in the Configuration/Provisioning/Template Line with the IP of your kamailio installation.